 Don't miss out!
 Click here to grab a FREE copy of my book.

 Knees bend as the heels are drawn up towards the seat.
 At the same time, the legs need to bend at the hips, effectively drawing the knees up under the hips.

 Feet and toes turn out, exposing the surface area of the soles of the feet to the water, ready for them to drive the water backwards.

 Turning the feet out and exposing the soles of the feet to the water gives a larger surface area from which to provide power for the kick than if the toes and feet remained pointed backwards.

-Still think you need more to help get your breaststroke legs performing how they should be?
+Do you still think you need more to help get your breaststroke legs performing how they should be?
 Time to download my book.

 'How To Swim Breaststroke' will not only fine-tune your leg kick, but it will improve all other aspects of your swimming stroke: arm pull, breathing, timing and coordination.

-Click BUY NOW and download your copy today!
+Click below and download my book today!

 The feet cause most of the problems when it comes to kicking.
 Failure to turn the feet out will result in a lack of power and that feeling of going nowhere.

-Kicking in slow motion at first making a conscious effort to turn out both feet and ensure both legs and feet are symmetrical is best before attempting to add power.
+Kicking in slow motion at first, making a conscious effort to turn out both feet and ensure both legs and feet are symmetrical is best before attempting to add power.